 The breastfeeding journey starts right after your baby is born, so don’t wait.
 Your infant is used to feeding on demand through your placenta.
 Now that she is out of your womb, you need to establish skin-to-skin contact and develop a pattern by offering your breast so that he or she can immediately receive the immunologic advantage of your colostrum, especially crucial in this new environment where infections and diseases abound.
-Introducing your breast during the first hours of life also trains him to suck more vigorously, which is essential to establishing supply and demand.
+Introducing your breast during the first hours of life also trains them to suck more vigorously, which is essential to establishing supply and demand.
 With this, you even start stimulating his digestion and a regular bowel movement.

-2. Nurse on Demand
+2. Nurse on demand

 This is where you will see the magic of the breastfeeding journey.
 The more your infant nurses, the more milk your breast will produce.
 So if you’re worried about not being able to provide enough for your twins or multiples, believe me when I say, “You can!” and that there will be enough as long as you take their cues, which boosts milk production faster than you expect.

-3. Pump in between Nursing Periods
+3. Pump in between nursing periods

 While this might leave you sore for the next three days to a week, it is essential to building an enormous supply that meets your baby’s needs.
 After every nursing session, we advise that you pump for an additional 10-20 minutes to fully empty your breasts, signaling for your body to make more milk.

-4. Eat and Drink more
+4. Eat and drink more

 The saying, “You can’t give from an empty cup,” is authentic.
-Caring for newborns is a tedious job, which might leave you a little less concerned about your well being, which is counterproductive when you are trying to establish a sufficient milk supply.
+Caring for newborns is a tedious job, which might leave you a little less concerned about your well-being, which is counterproductive when you are trying to establish a sufficient milk supply.
 Prioritize eating and sleeping enough because nothing can tank milk supply faster than a dehydrated or undernourished mom.
 It is also vital to hydrate.
 Carry a water bottle everywhere you go and drink at least 3 liters to sustain your needs and the babies.

 Mothers breastfeed their infants because of the promise of nourishment.
 However, if the mother is not getting adequate nutrients, it could cause malnutrition in her babies.
-Mothers should have a conscious effort to have sufficient amounts of iodine, vitamin B6, B12, E, folic acid, iron, calcium, copper, magnesium, phosphorous thiamine, riboflavin and zinc, especially those who are not reaching their 2200 daily calorie intake.
+Mothers should have a conscious effort to have sufficient amounts of iodine, vitamin B6, B12, E, folic acid, iron, calcium, copper, magnesium, phosphorous thiamine, riboflavin, and zinc, especially those who are not reaching their 2200 daily calorie intake.
 Plant-based moms need to mind their serving of vitamin B12 because they are only present in animal meat fibers, and are crucial for tissue health, red blood cell production, and brain function.

-6. Munch on Lactation cookies
+6. Munch on lactation cookies

 Now, you might wonder, “how on earth can a cookie influence lactation?”
 I get you.
 I mean, it’s just a cookie, right?
 But with the right ingredients, they can do magic.
 Lactation cookies contain galactagogues (ex. turmeric, oatmeal, fennel seeds, milk thistle, etc.) or substances found in herbs and food that promote lactation.
 They are usually combined with some ingredients such as brewers yeast, which are rich sources of B vitamins, chromium, selenium, and protein that boost energy and the immune system.
 You will also see flax seeds for fiber and omega fatty acids that promote healthy digestion, heart health, and cholesterol improvement.
 Wheat germ for zinc helps prevent post-partum depression and boosts increased immunity.